What Does a Product Manager Do? And How to Become One

 3. Earn a certification.

-While certification is also not necessary, you'll find that certificate programs can give you the leverage you need to land a competitive job as a product manager.
+While certification is not necessary, you may find that certificate programs give you the leverage you need to land a competitive job as a product manager.
 You'll have a structured learning path so you gain all the essential skills, receive guidance from product managers in the field, build a portfolio of projects, and earn a certification from a credible institution.

 Read more: What Is a Certified Product Manager (and How Do I Become One)?